data-umbrella/event-transcripts/2024/096-pablo-penpot.md

 55:00 Canonical + Penpot
 56:03 Recap: What we have learnt
 57:15 Conclusion
-58:11 Q/A What makes Penpot stand out from competitors such as Webflow?
+58:11 Q: What makes Penpot stand out from competitors such as Webflow?
-1:00:48 Q/A Can you talk a little bit about Penpot and SVGs?
+1:00:48 Q: Can you talk a little bit about Penpot and SVGs?
-1:03:18 Q/A What are your thoughts on the need for developers to learn CSS frameworks like tailwind and bootstrap?
+1:03:18 Q: What are your thoughts on the need for developers to learn CSS frameworks like tailwind and bootstrap?
-1:06:43 Q/A Are there any GPT intergrations planned?
+1:06:43 Q: Are there any GPT intergrations planned?
-1:09:06 Q/A Is Penpot a good option for beginner designers?
+1:09:06 Q: Is Penpot a good option for beginner designers?
-1:10:30 Q/A Why did you choose to build Penpot the open source way?
+1:10:30 Q: Why did you choose to build Penpot the open source way?
 1:12:25 Thank You!
 ```
 https://github.com/data-umbrella/event-transcripts/issues/92